Special effects of The Dark Knight: Batpod

 Nolan developed the Batpod, also known as the Batcycle, because he did not want to heavily reuse the Tumbler.
 He decided on a two-wheeled vehicle but did not consider it a motorcycle because it was more "exotic and powerful-looking than a traditional motorcycle."
 He developed a design by combining different commercial model components in his garage office alongside production designer Nathan Crowley who did the designs, and built a full-size version from various construction hardware.
 He recalled sneaking onto the Warner Bros. lot to steal two Tumbler tires to use in the model.
 He flew Corbould from England to help as he had overseen the design of the Tumbler.
 Corbould believed the design was "bizarre-looking" and would never work, and set about making it functional because the 508 millimeter wide tires would make it difficult to maneuver.
-His team had developed a prototype within four weeks, using a gyro-stabilized gimbal to help it remain upright, and a main body that required the driver to lay flat.
+His team had developed a prototype within four weeks, using a gyro-stabilized gimbal to help it remain upright, and a main body that required the driver to lie flat.
 The engine was concealed within the body, exhaust systems into the chassis, and radiators were disguised as footpads.
 The wide tires were angled outward to make a narrower surface area when in contact with the road, improving its turning ability.

 A Warner Bros. executive suggested the Batpod detaching from the main Tumbler body.
 Nolan wanted to achieve the Batpod emerging from the Tumbler remains practically, and Corbould's crew developed a rig that could move the Tumbler wheels into the Batpod mod and create enough momentum to make it appear to explode out of the old one with some minor CGI enhancement.
 Six Batpods were built in total in case any were destroyed in crashes.
 Steering was controlled by shoulder instead of hand, and the body on which the rider lies could move up and down.

 Stuntman Jean Pierre Goy was the only person capable of riding it, spending months training in its use.
 During filming, Goy wore the full Batman costume plus a custom crash-helmet resembling the mask.
 The cape was a point of concern due to the risk of it getting caught in the rear tire.
 Hemming and her crew developed a prototype backpack that could automatically retract the cape, but Corbould suggested performing a test run with the normal cape with an easily tearable release in case it did get caught.
 In motion, the cape flowed over the tire safely and the backpack idea was instead used for Batman's Hong Kong infiltration.
 Goy had to ride the Batpod at up to 80 MPH, only falling off once.
 Bale was also eager to try it out but could not control it and when shown riding it is actually being dragged behind cars at 60 MPH.